Early to mid-fall is the perfect time for planting garlic. Fall planted garlic always does better than garlic planted in the spring!

 Save Your Own Seed

 This is the method I use.
 You can save your own seed garlic by selecting the largest cloves from this year’s harvest and planting them.
-After as little as 3 years of selecting only the largest and healthiest cloves you will have your own locally adapted variety!!
-Garlic is very good at becoming adapted to your very specific growing conditions, so by saving your own cloves for planting in the fall, you can build your own variants of many popular varieties.
+After as little as 3 years of selecting only the largest and healthiest cloves, you will have your own locally adapted variety!!
+Garlic is very good at adapting to your very specific growing conditions, so by saving your own cloves for planting in the fall, you can build your own variants of many popular varieties.

 The Grocery Store